Choose your Concentrate

-While Oils are a lot less potent than wax/dab since they’re slightly diluted by the solvents required to make them.
-Wax/Dab can be the exact opposite.
-These concentrates can contain up to 90% THC, other terps, and added cannabinoids.
+While Oils are a lot less potent than concentrate since they’re slightly diluted by the solvents required to make them. concentrate can be the exact opposite.

-It’s highly recommended that you start with dabs smaller than the size of a grain of rice and then, figure it out as you get more familiar and used to vaping concentrates.
-Definitely also get a dab tool, or a device with one built right in – just like on the Puffco Plus.
+It’s highly recommended that you start with concentrates smaller than the size of a grain of rice and then, figure it out as you get more familiar and used to vaping concentrates.
+Definitely also get a concentrate tool, or a device with one built right in – just like on the Puffco Plus.

 Mind the Temperature

-There’s a lot that goes into getting great dab sessions – and temperature is definitely a cornerstone of the experience.
-A general rule is to start low and work your way up – and this works for vaping both oil and wax.
+There’s a lot that goes into getting great concentrate sessions – and temperature is definitely a cornerstone of the experience.
+A general rule is to start low and work your way up – and this works for vaping both oil and concentrate.

 Go Slow and Take Breaks